Ariel’s Sunken Easter Treasure Chests

 Use the glue stick to apply 2 or 3 scant dabs of glue to the back of the template.
 Press the template lightly onto the paper lining so that it just sticks in place and use it as a pattern for cutting out a chest.
 Be sure to cut along all of the solid lines, including the side tabs.
 Then make creases where indicated by the dotted lines on the template.
 When you've finished, discard the template.

-To assemble the chest, first glue together the side tabs, as shown.
+To assemble the chest, first glue together the side tabs.

-Next, glue together the side tabs of the chest lid so that the bottom edges line up evenly, as shown.
+Next, glue together the side tabs of the chest lid so that the bottom edges line up evenly.

 For the finishing touch, if you like, trim the edges of the chest by gluing strips of leftover lining paper over them.